Chern-Simons functional, singular instantons, and the four-dimensional clasp number: Introduction

 \begin{introthm} Suppose $K$ is a knot which is concordant to a torus knot $T_{p,q}$.
 Then $I_\ast(T_{p,q})$ is a module summand of $I_\ast(K)$ for any choice of ordinary or local coefficient system.
 The same holds for other versions of singular instanton homology, such as $I^\natural_\ast(K)$ and $\widehat I_\ast(K)$. \end{introthm}

-This type of result for instanton Floer homology also holds when two knots are related by a ribbon concordance, see e.g. \cite{dlvw}, \cite[Theorem 7.4]{km-concordance}.
-This motivates the following, which is closely related to the slice-ribbon conjecture.

-\begin{introquestion} If there is a concordance from a torus knot $T_{p,q}$ to another knot $K$, is there then a ribbon concordance from $T_{p,q}$ to $K$? \end{introquestion} Our convention is that a ribbon concordance from a knot $K_0$ to a knot $K_1$ is a properly embedded surface $S$ in $[0,1]\times S^3$ such that $S\cap \{i\}\times S^3=K_i$ and the projection of $S$ to $[0,1]$ is a Morse function without local maxima.
+Such results for instanton Floer homology and character varieties also hold when two knots are related by a ribbon concordance, see e.g. \cite{dlvw}, \cite[Theorem 7.4]{km-concordance}.
+Thus Theorems \ref{torus-conc-reps} and \ref{torus-conc-floer-homology} provide some evidence towards the following question due to Gordon, which is closely related to the slice-ribbon conjecture. \begin{introquestion} If there is a concordance from a torus knot $T_{p,q}$ to another knot $K$, is there then a ribbon concordance from $T_{p,q}$ to $K$? \end{introquestion} A ribbon concordance from a knot $K_0$ to a knot $K_1$ is a properly embedded surface $S$ in $[0,1]\times S^3$ such that $S\cap \{i\}\times S^3=K_i$ and the projection of $S$ to $[0,1]$ is a Morse function without local maxima.
 (In particular, $S$ is a ribbon concordance from $K_1$ to $K_0$ in the convention of \cite{Gor:Rib}.)
+In fact, a more general version of Question \ref{torus-slice-ribbon} is proposed by Gordon.
+Now, let a knot $\fK$ be minimal with respect to the {\it ribbon concordance relation}, i.e., there is no ribbon concordance from a different knot to $\fK$.
+Then Question 6.1 in \cite{Gor:Rib} asks whether for any such $\fK$ and any other knot $K$ concordant to $\fK$, there is a ribbon concordance from $\fK$ to $K$.
+For $\fK=U_1$ this question specializes to the slice-ribbon conjecture.
+It is shown in \cite{Gor:Rib} that torus knots are minimal with respect to the ribbon concordance relation and Question \ref{torus-slice-ribbon} is the special case of \cite[Question 6.1]{Gor:Rib} for torus knots.

 Turning back to the situation of more general knots in $S^3$, we now describe an algebraic refinement of Theorem \ref{thm:htwistedsign}.
 The equivariant singular instanton theory developed in \cite{DS} associates to a knot $K$ a $\Z/4$-graded chain complex $\widetilde C_\ast(K;\Delta_\sS)$ over $\sS$.
 This complex has the additional structure of an {\em $\cS$-complex}, which formalizes the homological properties of the $S^1$-action on the framed configuration space.
 The homotopy type of the $\cS$-complex $\widetilde C_\ast(K;\Delta_\sS)$ is an invariant of $K$, and determines the invariant $h_\sS(K)$.
 Thus the following result is an upgrade of the computation $h_\sS(K)=-\sigma(K)/2$ from Theorem \ref{thm:htwistedsign}.